School Science Lessons

 Wild Mignonette, (Reseda lutea), yellow mignonette, Resedaceae

-Cut-leaved mignonette, Australia
+Cut-leaved mignonette, Weeds, Australia

-Dyer's rocke, (Reseda luteola), wild mignonette, weld, yellow weed, biennial with basal rosette in first year, dark green ovoid leaves, green to white flowers with orange stamens, bright yellow silk fabric dye and oil paint colorant, sweet aroma, Resedaceae
+Dyer's rocket, (Reseda luteola), wild mignonette, weld, yellow weed, biennial with basal rosette in first year, dark green ovoid leaves, green to white flowers

 The leaves and flowers of (Reseda luteola) and (Reseda lutea) are used to make a yellow dye called "weld".